Wednesdays at

 How do I pay for class?

-Our regular class is $20.
-We accept payments at the door via credit card (preferred) or cash.
+We accept payments at the door via credit card (preferred) or cash (exact change preferred).

 Where do I get to dance?